arysic/rubber-duck/README.md

                    }

 # ToDo next
 There is still a lot to do, but the sample is good enough I guess.
-Nevertheless I will continue improving the project.
+Nevertheless I will continue improving the project:
+* write tests
+* implement MVC
+* replace Date with LocalDate
+* handle exceptions smart
+* add functionalities